Friends of the Earth Australia Statement

-No SMRs are operating and about half of the small number under construction have nothing to do with climate change abatement ‒ on the contrary, they are designed to facilitate access to fossil fuel resources in the Arctic, the South China Sea and elsewhere.
+Only one SMR is operating ‒ Russia’s floating power plant, which is powering fossil fuel mining operations in the Arctic.
+About half of the small number under construction have nothing to do with climate change abatement ‒ on the contrary, they are designed to facilitate access to fossil fuel resources in the Arctic, the South China Sea and elsewhere.
 Worse still, there are disturbing connections between SMRs, nuclear weapons proliferation and militarism more generally.

 5. Nuclear Weapons Proliferation and Nuclear Winter

 “On top of the perennial challenges of global poverty and injustice, the two biggest threats facing human civilisation in the 21st century are climate change and nuclear war.
 It would be absurd to respond to one by increasing the risks of the other.
 Yet that is what nuclear power does.” ‒ Australian academic Dr. Mark Diesendorf

 Nuclear power programs have provided cover for numerous covert weapons programs and an expansion of nuclear power would exacerbate the problem.
 After decades of deceit and denial, a growing number of nuclear industry bodies and lobbyists now openly acknowledge and even celebrate the connections between nuclear power and weapons.
 They argue that troubled nuclear power programs should be further subsidised such that they can continue to underpin and support weapons programs.